-- 3.8 IQ should be performed on new or modified facilities, systems and equipment.
-For already installed equipment (legacy equipment) the existence of a basic documentation including a description (parts and functions) and the necessary drawings should be verified or it should be established if missing. - 3.9 IQ could include, but is not be limited to the following: - a) Installation of equipment, pipe work, services and instrumentation as detailed in the design and confirmation of current engineering regarding drawings and specifications. - b) Verification of the correct installation against pre-defined criteria. - c) Collection and collation of supplier operating and working instructions and maintenance requirements. - d) Calibration of instrumentation. - e) Verification of the materials of construction.
+- 3.8 IQ should be performed on new or modified facilities, systems and equipment. - 3.9 IQ could include, but is not be limited to the following: - a) Installation of equipment, pipe work, services and instrumentation as detailed in the design and confirmation of current engineering regarding drawings and specifications. - b) Verification of the correct installation against pre-defined criteria.